mathewpeedikayil/parkinson-disease-prediction/README.md

 # Parkinson's Disease Prediction 🧠
 This project utilises xgboost classifier to classify if a person has parkinson's disease or not.
+Additionally, experimented with a decision tree and random forest.

 ## Program Execution
 ### Run it locally